material-components/material-components-ios/components/Cards/README.md

 technologies, sometimes after longer or non-primary content.
 To change the order, or group elements together, you can make the card an accessibility container by adopting the [`UIAccessibilityContainer`](https://developer.apple.com/documentation/uikit/accessibility/uiaccessibilitycontainer) protocol.
-Grouping and order is controlled by creating as many [`UIAccessibilityElement`](https://developer.apple.com/documentation/uikit/uiaccessibilityelement) elements as needed, and returning them in the desired order.
+Grouping and order is controlled by creating [`UIAccessibilityElement`](https://developer.apple.com/documentation/uikit/uiaccessibilityelement) elements as needed, and returning them in the desired order.